dkyanakiev/vaul7y/docs/usage.md

 Or alternatively pass a config file as an argument using `-c <path/file.yaml>`
 Example: `vaul7y -c ./new-env.yml`

+#### Authentication and variables priority
+Variables will be loaded in the following order, with the next superseding the previous ones:

+1. Will check for vault [token cache](https://developer.hashicorp.com/vault/docs/commands#authenticating-to-vault)
+2. Read from env variables
+3. Config file

 ### Features

 Currently the capabilities are limited.